phdmustafayucel/tarkan/README.md

 Experimental results are stored as:
 - Pickle (.pkl) files for raw data
-- PNG files for plotted spectra
+- PNG files for plotted outputs

 Data is organized by timestamp and experiment type.